antmicro/hardware-components/README.md

 Copyright (c) 2023 [Antmicro](https://www.antmicro.com)

-This projects contains a collection of KiCad components used in open hardware designs made by Antmicro.
+This project contains a collection of KiCad components used in open hardware designs made by Antmicro.
-Each component includes its respective KiCad symbol and footprint.
-Additionally there are 3D Blender models provided for most of the components.
+Most of the components have design assets provided (3D Blender models, KiCad symbols and footprints).
 The current collection consists mainly of components prepared and maintained in KiCad 6.x.

 This project is currently a Work-in-Progress.